NOT SURE OF YOUR WARD?

 Brian has been a resident of Ward 1 since 2006 with his wife Maureen and daughter Haley.

 Brian is a Certified Engineering Technologist who retired from the Province of Manitoba Transportation and Infrastructure (MTI) in 2022 after 25 years of service.
 He started out as a seasonal worker and worked his way up through the Department, becoming a Director for the last seven years.
 He has a great deal of experience managing large operating budgets and programs, including the tendering and delivery of construction projects.
 He also led a team delivering emergency response logistics services.
 This included flood response activities, equipment, and personnel, as well as support for other government departments when needed.
 He has worked on multiple projects with other provincial departments as well as the Federal Government, the City of Winnipeg, and various other RMs.
 He enjoys spending time with family and friends, traveling, and getting out on the golf course.

 Brian understands the value of teamwork, and he looks forward to using his experience and skills to collaborate with Mayor Devlin and the rest of Council to serve the interests of the residents of East St Paul.

 Orest has served the residents of East St. Paul as the Ward 2 Councillor since 2014.

-He and wife Jeanette have lived in the North Hill area for the last 20 years.
+He and his wife Jeanette, have lived in the North Hill area for the last 20 years.
 Professionally, Orest has worked in the hospitality industry for 40 years.
-He believes in volunteering and has lent his skills and time to several charities, most recently he was co-chair, along with Laurent Chapdelaine, of the Autism Awareness Ride.
+He believes in volunteering and has lent his skills and time to several charities, most recently, he was co-chair, along with Laurent Chapdelaine, of the Autism Awareness Ride.
 The successful event raised more than $200,000 for the Autism program at the St. Amant Centre.

 15 Ridgeview Place